CoderDojo-Porirua/cdr.nz/README.md

 ## How it works

 The `index.js` script reads the `redirects.json` config file and creates a containing subfolder and `index.html` file for each line in the config file, inside the docs folder.
+Before generating these files, the script deletes the old `docs` folder, creates a new empty folder and copies over a couple of files from the root of the repository (`CNAME`, which tells GitHub the domain used for serving the files, and `favicon.ico`, a logo file for browsers).

-GitHub is then told, via the settings page, to serve up the docs folder as HTML, and given an external domain name to use.
+GitHub is told, via the repository's settings page, to serve up the docs folder as HTML, and given an external domain name to use.

 The HTML for these redirects is fairly simple, and consists of a meta redirect in the HTML's head, along with a clickable URL in the HTML body (just in case the head's redirect doesn't work).
 In the following HTML example, the `[url]` text would be substituted with the actual URL the file will redirect to: